-1. Module Title Personal & Professional Development 3
+1. Module Title Personal & Professional Development

-2. HE Level 6

-3. Credit Value 35

 4. SITS module code PPD3001N

-5. Location of Delivery Guildhall School and Placement
+5. Location of DeliveryGuildhall School and Placement

 6a.
 Module Type Self-directed

 6b.
-Applicable in year of study 3
+Applicable in year of study

 7. Module Type Programme Leader, Production Arts

-8. Department Production Arts

-- Develop the student's capacity to reflect intelligently on the integration of their learning and development into their professional practice. - Help students be open minded in relation to self-reflection, research and their professional development. - Enable students to communicate and present their ideas, professional development and research in an appropriate form. - Provide the opportunity for students to further their development within the context of a professional secondment. - Encourage and develop awareness of their professional relationships with external professional practitioners. - Provide the opportunity and support to enable students to explore, develop and evidence a personal enquiry into an area of their developing professional practice. - Promote critical analysis, evaluative skills and individual judgement. - Encourage further contacts with the industry.
+- Develop the student's capacity to reflect intelligently on the integration of their learning and development into their professional practice. - Help students be open minded in relation to self-reflection, research and their professional development. - Enable the student to communicate and present their ideas, professional development and research in an appropriate form. - Provide the opportunity for students to further their development within the context of a professional secondment. - Encourage and develop awareness of their professional relationships with external professional practitioners. - Provide the opportunity and support to enable students to explore, develop and evidence a personal enquiry into an area of their developing professional practice. - Promote critical analysis, evaluative skills and individual judgement. - Encourage further contacts with the industry.

 Work Placement: Students are required to undertake an industry work placement of 4 weeks in year 3; time slot as allocated during the academic year.
+As a minimum, the work placement should consist of two consecutive weeks.
 If, due to unforeseen circumstances, a work placement is not possible, an internal experiential learning opportunity will be offered in consultation with the student.
 An example of this maybe a placement working with the Recording & Audio Visual or Performance Venues departments within Guildhall.